 For undergraduate students, course withdrawal after the selective withdrawal period or after a student has used all three selective withdrawals requires approval by the student's academic dean.
 This approval is typically given for all courses at once and permitted only for nonacademic reasons that prevent course completion.

-Undergraduates taking three or fewer classes may use the selective withdrawal for all courses for a semester; see Selective Withdrawal for Undergraduates, above.
-Otherwise, students who need to withdraw from a semester beginning the 6th week may do so only for nonacademic reasons with the approval of the academic dean.
-Withdrawal forms are available at the Office of Academic Affairs.
-Students who stop attending all classes without the dean's approval and without processing selective withdrawals, if eligible, will receive a grade of F in all courses.
+Undergraduate students who want to withdraw from all courses for a semester after the end of the withdrawal period may do so only for nonacademic reasons with the approval of the academic dean.
+Undergraduates taking three or fewer classes may use the selective withdrawal for all courses for a semester without dean approval; see AP 1.5.1 Course Withdrawal for Undergraduates.
+Undergraduate students who stop attending all classes without the dean's approval and without processing selective withdrawals, if eligible, will receive a grade of F in all courses.